andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 23,000' of vert, bringing my total just over 600k.
 My total skiing distance is 560 miles.

-<h4 class="article-subheader">A Memory Revisited</h4>

-If I were able to ask him he'd probably say "oh, well, maybe?
-I dunno".
-Because that would have been the hundredth ski trip of his life.
-It was my first.
-I don't remember my second ski trip.
-Hell we probably went to Angel Fire.

 <h4 class="article-subheader">Santa Fe</h4>
 I pull into Santa Fe after dark and check in to El Sendero Inn, a